Salary vs. Dividends? Which is the best way to receive compensation as the owner of a corporation in Canada?

-You are the owner of a small business corporation and want to pay as little tax as possible on both the corporate level and at the personal income level.
+You are the owner of a small business corporation in Canada and want to pay as little tax as possible on both the corporate level and at the personal income level.
 With that in mind, you are wondering whether it is best to pay yourself in the form of a salary vs. through dividends.

 Which one is best?
 The one that results in a “tax rate advantage”; that is, the compensation model whereby the total corporate and personal tax paid on one form of compensation (either dividends or salary) is less than the corporate and personal tax paid on the other form of compensation.